Supermario2018-cr/sound/README.md

 Updated version number - build 740
 Updated dependencies to latest versions - update 5 Added new feature for better user experience
+Added new feature for better user experience - v10.3.9